 Our dialectical behavior therapy in Denver works well with other evidence-based approaches, including those typically found in addiction treatment programs.
 Our central location in Denver, CO, makes our programs easily accessible to outpatient clients.
 Apart from psychotherapy, we also offer the following:

 - Residential treatment

 - 12-step program

-Learn more about our dialectical behavior therapy treatments.
-One of our staff would gladly answer any questions you have and help you think about the next steps in your mental health.
-Call 855.796.2102 or fill out our online form today.
+Learn more about our dialectical behavior therapy treatment.
+One of our knowledgeable team of professionals would gladly answer any questions you have and help you think about the next steps in your mental health.
+Contact Mile High Recovery Center today at 855.796.2102 or fill out our online form.